shahcompbio/lyra-website/docs/load-preprocessing.md

 ## -m

-`-m` will remove the branch suffix after the sample ID
+`-m` will remove the branch suffix after the sample ID, like `SA906b` --> `SA906`.
+This will match it against the cell IDs in the single cell DNA sequencing output.